sdesilva26/docker-spark/README.md

 ping -c 2 spark-worker
 ```

-Dettach from the container using ctl followed by p and then q.
+Detach from the container using ctl followed by p and then q.

 In the tutorial linked at the start of this section they go through the case of having
 a container in a user-defined network AND the bridge network.
 It can obviously communicate